 The Thunder Bay Business Women's Network offers women a unique opportunity to connect with other women, promote their skills and services, share ideas, and grow personally and professionally.
 Together this network supports each other in success.

 The Small Business Resource Guide is comprised of local small business owners and professionals.
-This committee was formed in the early 1990's and was originally known as the Home Based Business Committee.
-The committee's aim is to provide support to small businesses in the form of workshops and resources that are beneficial to the small business community.
+This committee was formed in the early 1990s and was originally known as the Home Based Business Committee.
+The committee aims to provide support to small businesses in the form of workshops and resources that are beneficial to the small business community.

 Advisory Board for International Business (Confederation College)

 The primary responsibilities of the Advisory Board for International Business are: